blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/n8n-part1.md

 - Set **Response Code** to `200`
 - Leave **Respond With** as `First Incoming Item`

+- No need to **Execute** this node alone, you can close the windows

 <img width="422" height="335" alt="image" src="https://github.com/user-attachments/assets/c82ee1c0-9491-44b4-84cf-a10c96e3d4b7" />